 Today, Jeff writes and speaks on the compatibility of science and the Christian faith and on evidence for intentional design from a multiverse theory, dark energy and dark matter, and exoplanets.
 His speaking engagements take him to universities, churches, and other venues around the world, including high schools and youth groups and numerous conference proceedings.
 He is also the author of Is There Life Out There?, Who’s Afraid of the Multiverse?, and Escaping the Beginning?.

-Jeff and his wife, Lisa, live in Southern California with their five children.
+Jeff and his wife, Lisa, live in Southern California and have five children.

 See events with Jeff Zweerink and the Reasons to Believe Scholar Team here.